jfalcou/eve/doc/manual/functions/arithmetic/inearest.rst

    }

 Function object computing the rounding of the  value of a :ref:`Value <concept-value>`.
-If a value is an half-integer it is rounded to the inearest even value.
+If a value is an half-integer it is rounded to the nearest even value.

 Synopsis
 ********